fyc0322/CSE701_Project3/README.md

 1. The code take ‘X’ instead of ‘x’ as independent variable.

-2. There is a limit on the value of f(x), when f(x)<1e-15 or f(x)>1e15, the code will throw an invalid input error.
+2. There is a limit on the value of f(X), when f(X)<1e-15 or f(X)>1e15, the code will throw an invalid input error.
 The range of the limit could be modified by users themselves.

 3. All functions should be in the same format as these listed in cmath.